Successful funding applications start by selecting the appropriate funding opportunity, grant type, and grant program.

 Types of Funding Opportunities

-- Program Announcements
+• Program Announcements (PA)

 PAs describe broad research areas of particular interest to NIDA, and applicants compete for available funds.
-PAs are valid for several years, and applications are usually due three times each year. - Request for Applications
+PAs are valid for several years, and applications are usually due three times each year.

 When NIDA issues RFAs, the Institute has set aside funds for applications focused on a specific research area, and applications are due relatively quickly after RFAs are issued.
-A Letter of Intent may be required before a complete application can be submitted.
+A letter of intent may be required before a complete application can be submitted.

 Foreign institutions are eligible to apply for many NIDA funding opportunities.
 The "Eligibility Information" section of every funding opportunity announcement will state whether or not foreign institutions are eligible to apply.